Credit/ No Credit Class

 1. Set a grade threshold for Credit/No Credit Classes:

 a.
-Click the Settings tab on the left sidebar, then select the Other Settings sub-tab at the top of the page.
+Click the Settings tab on the left sidebar, then select the General sub-tab at the top of the page.

 b.
 Navigate to the the option marked “Credit/No Credit Classes: Minimum passing grade”.
 Gradelink will automatically have this set to 70%, which means that a student must achieve a grade higher than a 70% to receive credit for the class.